Anchorsify/Anchorsify.github.io/_pages/Equipment.md

 - Stamina: 11
 - Damage: 6d10
 - Speed: 12
-- Special: You may Block as a Speed 6 Interrupt with an Umbrella.
-Blocking weapons with an Umbrella reduces their damage by 50%, rather than 25%.
+- Special: You may Block as a Speed 6 Interrupt with an Umbrella, though after doing so three times, the Umbrella breaks.

 #### Piercing Weapons
 ###### Kama (Piercing, Dual)